 How Small Business Factoring Works

-- Invoice your client for goods or services delivered
+- Invoice your client once you’ve delivered goods or services

-- Submit the invoice to your factoring company through their online portal
+- Submit the invoice to your factoring company using their online portal

-- Receive 80-90% of the invoice value via ACH deposit within 24 hours
+- Receive 80-90% of the invoice value deposited via ACH within 24 hours

-- Your client pays the factoring company on original terms
+- Your client pays the factoring company as per the original terms

-- You receive the remaining balance minus a factoring fee of 1-5%
+- You get the remaining balance after a factoring fee ranging from 1-5%

-No monthly loan payments.
-No compounding interest.
-No personal guarantee on your home or car.
-The invoice itself serves as the collateral, and the transaction is complete when your customer pays.
+Forget about monthly loan payments or compounding interest.
+No need for a personal guarantee on your home or car, either.
+The invoice itself is the collateral, and once your customer pays, the deal is done.

 Minimum Requirements for Small Business Factoring

-- Business type: B2B (you invoice other businesses, not individual consumers)
+- Business type: You need to be B2B, invoicing other businesses, not individual consumers

-- Invoice size: No minimum at REIL Capital (some competitors require $5,000+)
+- Invoice size: No minimum at REIL Capital (unlike some competitors who want $5,000+)

-- Time in business: No minimum — startups with their first invoice qualify
+- Time in business: No time requirement — even startups with just their first invoice are eligible

-- Credit score: Not evaluated — your customers’ credit is what matters
+- Credit score: Yours isn’t evaluated — it’s your customers’ credit that counts

-- Industry: Most B2B industries qualify, including construction, staffing, trucking, manufacturing, professional services, and government contracting
+- Industry: Most B2B industries are good to go, including construction, staffing, trucking, manufacturing, professional services, and government contracting

 What Small Business Factoring Costs

-- Client creditworthiness — invoices to Fortune 500 or government clients cost less to factor
+- Client creditworthiness — factoring invoices for Fortune 500 or government clients tends to be cheaper

-- Contract type — committing to a higher volume can lower your per-invoice rate
+- Contract type — committing to higher volumes might lower your per-invoice rate

-For a typical small business factoring $50,000/month at a 3% rate, the monthly cost is $1,500.
-In return, you receive $42,500 in immediate cash (at an 85% advance rate) instead of waiting 30-60 days.
-For many small businesses, the $1,500 cost is far less than the cost of a missed payroll, a lost contract, or the interest on a credit card balance carried for two months.
+For a small business factoring $50,000/month at a 3% rate, you’d spend $1,500 monthly.
+In return, you’d get $42,500 in ready cash (an 85% advance rate) without waiting 30-60 days.
+For many small businesses, that $1,500 is less than the cost of missing payroll, losing a contract, or carrying a credit card balance over two months.

-For a complete breakdown of pricing structures, see our guide to invoice factoring rates.
+Want a detailed breakdown of pricing structures?
+Check out our guide to invoice factoring rates.

 Common Uses of Factoring for Small Businesses

-If you’re considering invoice financing, learn more about explore invoice financing from REIL Capital.
+If you’re thinking about invoice financing, it’s worth looking into explore invoice financing from REIL Capital.

 Funding Payroll